 Exploring the Atlas Mountains, just a few hours from Marrakech, provides a glimpse into Berber life.
-Whether you’re hiking Mount Toubkal or enjoying a romantic holiday lounging poolside, book one of these top Moroccan hotels.
+Whether you’re hiking Mount Toubkal or enjoying a romantic holiday lounging poolside, book one of these top Moroccan hotels with Culture Trip.

-The Atlas Mountains are an idyllic location for trekking during the spring and summer months.
-Many flock here to hike the highest mountain Morocco has to offer, Toubkal, at 4,167m (13,671ft) above sea level.
-During the winter, you can even ski at Oukaïmeden.
+During spring and summer, many flock to the Atlas Mountains to hike Morocco’s highest peak, Toubkal, at 4,167m (13,671ft) above sea level.
+During winter, you can even ski at Oukaïmeden.
 Explore the remote valleys in the region, dotted with Berber villages, or head into the hills on a camel trek.
-This is the true off-the-beaten-track side to Morocco.

 Located in the Ouirgane Valley, just 45 minutes from Marrakesh, L’Amandier has views of the nearby mountains from its infinity pool, while the rooms benefit from breathtaking views of smaller peaks and red soil that covers the valley.
 With nothing but nature for miles, this is an ideal spot for those looking to escape city life.
 Start the day with a private yoga lesson before joining one of the hotel’s guided Berber treks with a picnic en-route.